-The daily crime log records criminal incidents and alleged criminal incidents that are reported to or identified by the Department of Safety and Security.
+The daily crime log records criminal incidents and alleged criminal incidents that are reported to or identified by the Department of Safety and Security Services.
 The daily crime log is available at each location during regular business hours and contains the nature of the crime, the general location, the date/time it occurred and the status of the case/incident if applicable.
 Crime logs at our Co-Locations (host location) are maintained by the Host Institution via their Police Department or Security Department.
-If data is needed past the last posted 60-day period, please contact the Department of Safety and Security Services at 614.947.6900.
-You may contact the Director of Safety and Security Services at 614.947.6901 if you have any questions regarding the logs.
+If data is needed past the last posted 60-day period, please contact the Department of Safety and Security Services at 614.947.6902.
+You may contact the Vice President for Campus Services at 614.947.6080 if you have any questions regarding the logs.